 None of us wants anyone to get hurt.......so

 This webpage attempts to put a handle on all aspects of Safety.
-Thanks to those owners who have added incite to this webpage and if you have additional comments, please email the webmaster........steveschmidt at hotmail.com
+Thanks to those owners who have added their observations to this webpage.
+If you have additional comments, please email the webmaster........steveschmidt at hotmail.com

 Here are a few of the points of your Pulse which should be inspected today: